The Advertiser-Publisher Relationship

 Here’s a list of just some of the things AdTech is responsible for:

-- Making decisions about which ads to display to a specific groups of users based on the advertiser’s targeting criteria.
+- Making decisions about which ads to display to a specific group of users based on the advertiser’s targeting criteria.

-- Delivering online media (ads) across different mediums (web, mobile, video, etc.) and devices (smartphones, laptops, tablets, etc.).
+- Delivering online media (ads) across different channels (web and in-app mobile) and devices (smartphones, laptops, tablets, etc.).

 - Optimizing campaign performance for advertisers and yield for publishers.